Hensel's lemma for the norm principle for spinor groups: Reduction to anisotropic skew-hermitian forms

+Assume that $h_2$ is trivial (equivalently, $h$ is totally hyperbolic over $L$).
+Then by Lemma \ref{215} we are done.

+Now assume that $h$ is not totally hyperbolic over $K$.
+Therefore, $dim(h_1)$ and $dim(h_2)$ are both nonzero and strictly less than $dim(h)$.
+By our construction, the direct product $Spin(h_1) \times Spin(h_2)$ is a simply connected cover of $H$.
+So it is sufficient to prove the norm principle for $Spin(h_1) \times Spin(h_2)$ over $L/K$ (see Lemma \ref{31}).
+By assumption, the norm principle holds for each group $Spin(h_1)$ and $Spin(h_2)$ over $L/K$.
+The norm principle for a direct product trivially reduces to the norm principle for each component.
+Hence the norm principle holds for $Spin(h_1) \times Spin(h_2)$ over $L/K$. \end{proof} \end{lem}

-\begin{rema} According to our main results in this section and the previous one, we may assume that the extension $L/K$ on which we want to show the norm principle for $Spin(h)$ is quadratic, and $h$ is $L$- anisotropic. \end{rema}
+\begin{rema} According to Theorem \ref{11}, Corollary \ref{365}, and using induction on the result of Lemma \ref{366}, we may assume that the extension $L/K$ on which we want to show the norm principle for $Spin(h)$ is quadratic, and $h$ is $L$-anisotropic. \end{rema}